fortrabbit/help/docs/mysql.md

 SET FOREIGN_KEY_CHECKS=0;
 ```

-In a GUI like Sequel Pro there is a query window to run it.
+In a GUI like Sequel Ace there is a query window to run it.
 This value will then be reset to the default value when you close the connection.

 ## Local MySQL